 In conjunction with other emergency agencies, the college conducts numerous emergency response drills and exercises each year, to include table-top and field exercises.
 Monthly testing of the Emergency Notification System is also conducted.
 These tests are designed to assess and evaluate the emergency response plans and capabilities of the institution.
 These tests may be announced or unannounced.
 The Public Safety Department Officers have received training in Incident Command and Rapid Response.
-General information about the emergency response and evacuation procedures is publicized each year as part of the College's Clery Act compliance efforts available OCC Emergency Management and on the website www.orangecoastcollege.edu/about occ/parking public safety/emergency management/Pages/ default.aspx.
+General information about the emergency response and evacuation procedures is publicized each year as part of the College's Clery Act compliance efforts and is available on the OCC Emergency Management website www.orangecoastcollege.edu/about_occ/parking_public_safety/emergency_management/Pages/default.aspx.